SameedIlyas/rhf-demo/DOCUMENTATION_STRUCTURE.md

 # Documentation Structure

-This document explains the new documentation structure for React Hook Form AI, designed for easy LLM consumption and better developer experience.
+This document explains the documentation structure for React Hook Form AI, designed for easy LLM consumption and better developer experience.

 ## Overview